bhauff/annotate_models/README.txt

   rake db:update

 Options:

-Annotate on the head of the file:
+Annotate at the bottom of the file:

-  rake db:annotate POSITION='top'
+  rake db:annotate POSITION='bottom'

 Include schema version:
   rake db:annotate SHOW_SCHEMA_VERSION='true'

 Set Options Permanently:

-If using bash, you can put these lines in your .bashrc file to set more permanently: export POSITION='top' export SHOW_SCHEMA_VERSION='true'
+If using bash, you can put these lines in your .bashrc file to set more permanently: export POSITION='bottom' export SHOW_SCHEMA_VERSION='true'

 == LICENSE: